MengxiaGAO/NeuroImage2020/README.md

 If you use the scripts and CPM models in this paper, please cite:

-Mengxia Gao, Clive H.Y.
-Wong, Huiyuan Huang, Robin Shao, Ruiwang Huang, Chetwyn C.H.
-Chan, Tatia M.C.
-Lee.
+Gao, M., Wong, C. H., Huang, H., Shao, R., Huang, R., Chan, C. C., & Lee, T. M. (2020).
 Connectome-based models can predict processing speed in older adults.
-(2020) NeuroImage
+NeuroImage, 223, 117290.